dayskipping/FAANG_takes_a_bite/README.md

   ![corr](/images/correlation.png)
 #### Distribution of Returns
   Next, I set out to understand the distribution of the S&P 500.
 In order to do this I plotted a histogram of daily market returns from 03-13-2008 to 03-12-2018 against a normal and Laplace distribution.
 I utilized a Kolmogorov–Smirnov test of equality in order to see if the observed distribution was equal to the normal or Laplace distribution.
-As seen in the p-values of ~ 0.0 the returns distribution does not show evidence of being equal to either distributions.
+As seen in the p-values of ~ 0.0 we are unable to conclude that the returns distribution is equal to either the normal or the Laplace.

   ![returns](/images/normal.png)